Wahoo (board game)

 Wahoo is a cross and circle board game similar to Parchisi that involves moving a set number of marbles around the board, trying to get them into the safety zone.
-The game is alleged to have originated in the Appalachian hills, but it is nearly identical to Mensch Ärgere Dich Nicht, a German board game originating in 1907.
-Most boards are used by four to six players.
+The game is alleged to have originated in the Appalachian hills, but it is nearly identical to Mensch ärgere Dich nicht, a German board game originating in 1907.
+Most boards are used by two to four players.
 Wahoo has been a popular game for decades.
 Even today, custom-made boards proliferate on eBay and game manufacturer Parker Brothers has sold their own version of the game, under the title Aggravation, for decades.
+The name Wahoo comes from a stereotypical Native American sounding name.
+Many boards would be adorned with caricatures of Native Americans.
+Despite its origins, many people would create their own Wahoo boards as not many were mass produced.
+There are old homemade boards on eBay and other sellers' sites dating back to the 1930s and 1940s.